Code compatibility between Python 2 and Python 3 is tedious.

 raise Exception(msg) # Works in python 2 and 3

-This behavior does not happen when printing the traceback with traceback.print_exc().
+This behavior does not occur when printing the traceback with traceback.print_exc().

 __str__ and __unicode__ methods

-In Python 2, __str__ returns bytes, and Python 3 unicode.
-A UnicodeEncodeError will be raised when using non-ascii characters and returning unicode in __str__ for Python 2.
+In Python 2, __str__ returns bytes, and in Python 3 it returns unicode.
+A UnicodeEncodeError will be raised when using non-ASCII characters and returning unicode in __str__ for Python 2.
 The special method __unicode__ must be used, but it is ignored in Python 3.

 For example, the following will work for both Python versions: